 Oh yeah, I’m just gonna set up on this tropical island of paradise and work every day on the beach and sipping pina coladas by the pool.

 And then you realise that the beach is 98% sand and the exact antithesis to a laptop-appropriate workspace.
 So are pools with all that damn water splashback.
 And Pina Coladas from the resort bar are going to be wayyy out of the price range for a budding digital nomad.

 The life of a working traveller is equal parts magnificent and exhausting.
 The thing about being the architect of your own life is that you call ALL the shots.
 Some days, you may even wish you had an asshat boss yelling at you and telling you what to do because it’s actually way easier to work for somebody else, it’s just nowhere near as rewarding.

-And tip number two for choosing the best country for your digital nomad endeavours: just choose somewhere that you feel at home in.
+And another hot tip for choosing the best country for your digital nomad endeavours: just choose somewhere that you feel at home in.